Explore a career in public health

 Our ability to deliver world-class medical education and significant healthcare breakthroughs couldn't be achieved without the strength of our affiliated medical research institutes.
 Explore our UNSW Medicine & Health partnerships and how they contribute to improving health outcomes in Australia and beyond.

-Here are some areas and industries your population health career might take you:
+Some industries your population health career might take you include:

 Local area health services